ethereum/meteor-dapp-wallet/README.md

 ## Development

-Start an eth node using the following, or open the http://localhost:3000 in *mist*, *mix* or *alethzero*
+Start an eth node open the http://localhost:3000 in *mist*, *mix* or *alethzero* or run a CPP node as follows:

     $ eth -j -b // for a mining node: $ eth -j -b -f -n no -m yes